ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 With the `*` indicating "zero or more of the preceding type".
 These seem simple enough.
 (Though `list'` takes an argument after the variadic part, which makes things more complicated.
 Racket calls that function `list*` but I couldn't find a type declaration for it to be sure it's actually valid.)

 Then the other other functions handled by the paper are "non-uniform".
-Of my examples, I think that's just `map`, `trace` and maybe `zip` and `unzip` natively.
+Of my examples, I think that's just `map`, `trace`, and maybe `zip` and `unzip` natively.

 ```
 (: map (All (a b ...) (-> (-> b ... b a) (Listof b) ... b (Listof a))))